Coronavirus (COVID-19) statement from W J Beswetherick

 Depending on the degree of risk, measures that have been recommended by the National Association of Funeral Directors in conjunction with the Department of Health are as follows:

-– We will assess each funeral individually and advise families of the maximum number permitted to attend their chosen funeral service location.
-We will consider advising people of the option of organising a celebration of life or memorial service for a later date.
+– We will assess each funeral individually and advise families of the maximum number legally permitted to attend their chosen funeral service location.
+We will advise people of the option of organising a celebration of life or memorial service for a later date.
 Alternatives such as webcasting may enable other mourners to participate.

 – We will take steps to ensure all initial contact with the family (e.g. the arrangement meeting) is conducted remotely, via telephone or video link.
+However we will still allow families to visit our premises if requested and we will still make house visits if preferred, subject to observing Covid guidelines.
 We will assess whether they are in the Government-advised 14-day household isolation period and what effect that will have on the timings of the funeral service.

 – Our staff will only physically meet with family members if we are satisfied that doing so is consistent with government advice.
-As mentioned above, current advice is that members of the same household as an infected person or someone showing symptoms should self-isolate for 14 days before coming into contact with anyone else.
+As mentioned above, current advice is that members of the same household as an infected person or someone showing symptoms should self-isolate.

 – It is recommended that attendees keep to the social distancing recommendation of two metres apart.